The University of Oxford undertakes a Spring and Fall Tour each year in locations around the United States.

 We are a collegiate university, allowing students to be part of a close-knit academic and social community.
 International students from around 140 countries make up 17% of our undergraduate student body.
 One prestigious opportunity for students wishing to start a second undergraduate degree or Masters course is the Rhodes Scholarship.
 Each year, 32 US citizens become Rhodes Scholars and take degree courses at Oxford University.

 We offer a focused set of around 250 degree programmes in traditional academic areas.
 Details of these can be found at in our undergraduate courses section.
 Course areas include arts, humanities, sciences and medicine.

 Entrance to Oxford is exceedingly competitive and the academic entrance requirements for students studying in the US can be found in our international qualifications section.

 Studying in the UK

 Students wishing to do an undergraduate degree in the UK apply to study a specific degree (for example History and Politics); so from the outset of the programme they only study the subject(s) that they are passionate about.
-In Scotland, students can also pick up and drop outside subjects in the first two years and then decide on their major based on the subjects they have studied.
 UK universities do not generally offer a core curriculum and there are no general education requirements, so humanities students do not have to do science courses and vice versa.